 - Facilitators usually meet separately with the search committee, either as an orientation and a chance to ask questions about the workshop or as a debriefing to process what was experienced during the workshop.

-- The workshop utilizes conversations and case studies of actual events from other Unitarian Universalist (UU) congregations.
+- The BCT workshop utilizes conversations and case studies of actual events from other Unitarian Universalist (UU) congregations.
 The B4 Workshop incorporates wisdom in the call to widen the circle of concern.
 Congregations that have passed the Eighth Principle will take B4; other congregations will randomly receive BCT or B4.

 - Facilitators are selected by the Transitions Office based on availability and needs expressed by the congregation in application.

 - All congregants should be invited.
 The search committee is expected to attend, church leadership and the interim minister are strongly encouraged to attend, and other staff are welcome to attend.

 - The congregation should supply someone to run technical aspects of the Zoom workshop.